TopHillRobotics/quadruped-robot-docs/docs/source/navigation.rst

 Here, **rname** specifies the robot you use, **wname** specifies the Gazebo world that you use, **use_xacro** indicates if you use URDF or XACRO file, **use_lidar** specifies if you use lidar or not.

 Third, in a new terminal, launch a SLAM demo (see the following commands).
 It starts the rviz node and the demo_trot_keyboard.
-You can control the robot moving and contruct a map using keyboard.
+Using keyboard, you can control the robot moving and generate a map.

 You can launch slam_gmapping